WebAssembly/interface-types/proposals/interface-types/working-notes/instr.md

 remaining elements in the array on the top of the stack.

 #### array-to-memory

+The `array-to-memory` instruction maps an array to a region of memory.
+It must be the case that the region of memory given to the instruction is large enough to accomodate the contents of the array.

 Like the `memory-to-array` instruction, this is a block instruction: